Each of our buildings offer unique study environments. No matter where you are on the Ann Arbor campus, there’s a library space nearby.

 Shapiro Floor 1 Spaces

-A large open area with a variety of seating options.
+A large open area with a variety of seating options and bookable tables.

 Shapiro Floor 2 Spaces